Configuring the Squid service for Kerberos authentication

 Replay cache is enabled by default.

-Replay cache provides more reliable protection, but may reduce the performance of the application.
+Replay cache provides better security, but may reduce the performance of the application.

 7. Restart the Squid service.
 To do so, execute the command: